byteface/domonic/README.md

 ### rendering

-you can cast str() on any element to render it.
+you can cast str() on any element to render it without formatting.

 ```python
 el_string = str(div())